ebarojas/ror.climb.mx/README.md

   `----'            ---`-'                  `-'----'  `--"
 ```

-# climb.mx blog and simple personal website
+# climb.mx blog a simple personal website

-A minimalist Rails blog application with a minimal web design aesthetic.
+A minimalist Rails blog application with a minimal web design aesthetic, designed to get you writing
+and collecting emails from your readers so you can push your updates to them via email or similar.

 ## 🎨 Design Philosophy